SymfonyCasts/netgen-layouts/sfcasts/contentful.md

 add dynamic URLs to our site.

-This routing system stores routes in the database... and that means we need some new database tables to store those.
+This routing system stores routes in the database... and that means we need some new database.
 Head over to your console and run:

 ```terminal
 symfony console make:migration